Are you feeling a little overcome by people, cars, and noise?

-Taittinger champagne bottles are unique in their shape (large bottle and long neck) and for quantity.
-The largest bottle holds 3 litres, so larger than a magnum.
+Taittinger champagne bottles are unique in their shape and quantity.
+(They use a large bottle with a long neck).
+The largest bottle holds 3 liters, so larger than a magnum.

 And the taste, divine.

-After you are settled in your hotel, head out for a walk.
-You will find Reims is an amazing old town with beautiful buildings, cobblestone streets and a lovely pedestrian area with people enjoying a drink in the local restaurants.
+You will find Reims has an amazing old town with beautiful buildings, churches, and cobblestone streets.
+And with a lovely pedestrian area for people to enjoy a drink in the local restaurants, bars or cafes.